m15-ai/TrooperAI/README.md

-# TrooperAI: Real Time Voice Assistant for Raspberry Pi5
+# TrooperAI: Local Conversational AI for Raspberry Pi5

 The TrooperAI project was a test to see if I could build a low-latency, local (non-networked) voice assistant in Python for the Raspberry Pi.
 The system combines real-time speech recognition, LLM-based dialog, and high-quality TTS into a reactive system running on Raspberry Pi5.